 For example, more than 20 out of the 95 are different types of Spanish.
-You might have an argument separating Chilean Spanish and Puerto Rico Spanish, but it is baffling why American Spanish is a stand alone language.
-It also has 12 English (yes we tried the Pilipino English but it just came out regular), and 3 Chinese.
+You might have an argument separating Chilean Spanish and Puerto Rico Spanish, but it is baffling why American Spanish is a stand-alone language.
+It also has 12 different English modes (yes we tried the Pilipino English but it just came out regular), and three Chinese modes.

 That being said, it is more than enough for travelers to find common languages out of the 95 different options.

-However, when it comes to idioms, slangs or complicated concept it did not work well.
+However, when it comes to idioms, slangs or complicated concept, it did not work well.
 You can check out the machine in action here.

-You can also sign up for its built in global Wi-Fi program that works similar to an E-sim card.
+You can also sign up for its built-in global Wi-Fi program that works similar to an E-sim card.